CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Experiments

-We train 2- and 3-layer MLP projection modules that map sentence encoder outputs (e.g., UniXCoder or Qwen3Embedding) into the dimension of code LLM embeddings.
-For each sample, the top ten cross-file contexts are projected into vector representations and concatenated with the code completion prompt embeddings before being passed to the LLM.
-To ensure a fair comparison, when evaluating against the same LLM with non-compressed text context, we keep the base prompt (without retrieved context) identical.
-In our setup, each retrieved context is truncated to 512 tokens, while the code completion prompt budget (without retrieved context) is 2k tokens.
-As a result, the input sequence length in our approach is 502 tokens shorter than in conventional RAG.
-Detailed discussion of the effect on latency is discussed in Section~\ref{sec:practical}.
+We train 2- and 3-layer MLP projection modules that map sentence encoder outputs (e.g., UniXCoder or Qwen3-Embedding) into the dimension of code LLM embeddings.
+For each sample, the top-10 cross-file contexts, encoded and projected into LLM representations at the time of RAG database creation, are concatenated with the code completion prompt embeddings before being passed to the LLM (Fig.~\ref{fig:all}b).
+When comparing against the LLM with non-compressed text context, the top-10 retrieved contexts are concatenated into one sequence, truncated to 512 tokens, and then concatenated with the same code completion prompt (Fig.~\ref{fig:all}a).
+The code completion prompt budget (without retrieved context) is 2,000 tokens for both methods.
+As a result, the input sequence length in CoRoVA is 502 tokens shorter than in conventional RAG.

 During training, only the projection weights are updated, while both the encoder and the LLM remain frozen.
 Optimization is performed using the joint loss described in Section \ref{sec:loss}, which combines all three loss components.
-Cross-Entropy is only computed over the sequence after the \texttt{<|fim\_middle|>} special token.
+Cross-entropy is only computed over the sequence after the \texttt{<|fim\_middle|>} special token.
 For REINFORCE loss, we generate 50 tokens using greedy decoding and evaluate EM and ES metrics on the obtained sequence.

-A full list of training hyperparameters, including the coefficients for each loss component, is provided in Appendix \ref{sec:a_appendix}.
+For our primary evaluations, we used the Qwen2.5-Coder family of models, with the Qwen3-Embedding-0.6B model serving as the encoder.
+A three-layer MLP was employed as the projector, mapping from the encoder dimension to twice the embedding size of the LLM, and finally down to the LLM’s embedding size.
+A GELU activation and a LayerNorm were applied between the first and second layers, and again between the second and final layer.
+Training hyperparameters for different model sizes are described in Table~\ref{tab:training_parameters}.